Q1. How long does sponsorship last?

 Q11.
 Can I send a gift for the school?

-- Short pencils like those from Ikea – ideal for small children
+- Short pencils similar to those from Ikea – ideal for small children

 Please, no sweets.